mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 ![](https://osf.io/7ap8q/download){:width="100%"}

-Since I started playing around with pills and such RE: sleeping, my approach has switched from trying to refine a concoction to use every night to lining up a series of pills and such, [falling back](https://en.wikipedia.org/wiki/Concentric_castle) to more extreme/disruptive options if I keep awake.
+Since I started playing around with pills and such RE: sleeping, my approach has switched from trying to concoct an elixir to use every night to lining up a series of pills and such, [falling back](https://en.wikipedia.org/wiki/Concentric_castle) to more extreme/disruptive options if I keep awake.

 My go-to pill is melatonin.
-I'm not totally convinced it's objectively very effective, but it tends to feel helpful.
+I'm not convinced it's objectively very effective, but it tends to *feel* helpful.
 I'll take a good [placebo effect](https://www.health.harvard.edu/blog/the-placebo-effect-amazing-and-real-201511028544) any day.
 If I'm already nice and drowsy at bedtime, I'll just skip it.